 As a visual artist, his work has been exhibited in spaces such as Galería Metropolitana, Centro Cultural Las Condes, Museo de Artes Visuales and the Museo de Arte Contemporáneo in Chile, as well as in Mexico, Guatemala, the United States, Italy, Estonia and Japan.
-His work is part of public and private collections in Latin America and Europe, including the Colección MAC of the Museo de Arte Contemporáneo (Chile), and the Luciano Benetton Collection (Italy).
+His work is part of public and private collections in Latin America and Europe, including the Colección MAC of the Museum of Contemporary Art (Chile), and the Luciano Benetton Collection (Italy).

-In 2018 he published the book De la Tierra al Cielo.
-Arte, cultura japonesa y escenas locales with Ediciones Filacteria (Santiago), in which he presents his theses about the influence of anime presented on open television on Chilean contemporary art.
-His texts on studies of Latin American artistic scenes and on Japanese animation and culture have been published in various digital magazines, catalogues and written press in Chile.
+The artist has published the books De la Tierra al Cielo.
+Arte, cultura japonesa y escenas locales [From Earth to Heaven: Art, Japanese culture and local scenes] (Ediciones Filacteria, Santiago) in 2018 and Neo Tokio: Historia del Anime en la Cultura Chilena [Neo-Tokyo: History of Anime in Chilean Culture] (Ediciones Zero, Santiago) in 2020, in which he reviews the impact of Japanese animation and culture on Chilean contemporary art for the past 40 years.
+His texts on studies of Latin American artistic scenes and Japanese animation and culture have been published in various digital magazines, catalogues and written press in Chile.

 Wladymir Bernechea lives and works in Rancagua, Chile.